chadac/golang/doc/godebug.md

-When a GODEBUG setting is not listed in the environment variable, its value is derived from three sources: the defaults for the Go toolchain used to build the program, amended to match the Go version listed in `go.mod`, and then overridden by explicit `//go:debug` lines in the program.
+When a GODEBUG setting is not listed in the environment variable, its value is derived from three sources: the defaults for the Go toolchain used to build the program, amended to match the Go version listed in `golang.mod`, and then overridden by explicit `//golang:debug` lines in the program.

 The [GODEBUG History](#history) gives the exact defaults for each Go toolchain version.
 For example, Go 1.21 introduces the `panicnil` setting,